-As one of the Trailblazer practices that led the development of the Modern Apprenticeships Standard for Architecture, we’re proud to have supported Daniel Stokes in his journey to becoming a fully qualified Architect.
+As one of the Trailblazer practices that led the development of the Modern Apprenticeships Standard for Architecture, we’re proud to have supported Daniel Stokes in his journey to becoming a Part 1 Architect.
 As part of our series of blogs to mark National Apprenticeship Week, we’ve caught up with Dan to ask him a few questions about his apprenticeship journey and why he believes this route into our profession is one that more people should consider.

 Training to be an architect is a long and expensive process.
 You need about £45-48K full time to qualify.
 The apprenticeship scheme allows individuals to learn architecture over a part-time-study period, allowing students to work at the same time.